clemsos/writings/_quora/2016-05-25-Where-can-I-learn-techniques-to-use-less-IF-statements-for-JavaScript.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Where can I learn techniques to use less IF statements for JavaScript? - Quora
+    Where can I learn techniques to use less IF statements for JavaScript? - Quora
 ---